On Graphs and Codes Preserved by Edge Local Complementation: Constructions

-\begin{thm} The graph $h^r$, for $r \ge 3$, is an ELC-preserved $(r, 2^r-r-1)$-bipartite graph on $n = 2^r-1$ vertices.
-To obtain $h^r$, let one partition, $U$, consist of $r$ vertices, and the other partition, $W$, be divided into $r-1$ disjoint subsets, $W_i$, for $2 \le i \le r$, where $W_i$ contains $\binom{r}{i}$ vertices.
-Let each vertex in $W_i$ be connected to $i$ vertices in $U$, such that $N_a \ne N_b$ for all $a,b \in W$.
-The graph $h^r$ corresponds to the $[2^r-1, 2^r-r-1, 3]$ \emph{Hamming code}. \end{thm} \begin{proof} From the construction of the graph $h^r$, we see that it corresponds to a code with parity check matrix $(I \mid P)$, where the columns are all non-zero vectors from $\mathbb{F}_2^r$, which is the parity check matrix of a Hamming code~\cite{handbook}.
+\begin{thm} The graph $h^r$, for $r \ge 3$, is ELC-preserved and corresponds to the $[2^r-1, 2^r-r-1, 3]$ \emph{Hamming code}. \end{thm} \begin{proof} From the construction of the graph $h^r$, we see that it corresponds to a code with parity check matrix $(I \mid P)$, where the columns are all non-zero vectors from $\mathbb{F}_2^r$, which is the parity check matrix of a Hamming code~\cite{handbook}.
 We know from Theorem~\ref{thm:elccode} that any ELC operation on $h^r$ must give a graph that corresponds to an equivalent code.
 Since the distance of the code is greater than two, all columns of the parity check matrix must be distinct.
 It follows that all parity check matrices of equivalent codes must contain all non-zero vectors from $\mathbb{F}_2^r$, in some order.
 Hence the corresponding graphs are isomorphic, and $h^r$ must be ELC-preserved. \end{proof}

 A graph is \emph{even} if all its vertices have even degree, and \emph{odd} if all its vertices have odd degree.
 (Connected even graphs are also known as \emph{Eulerian graphs}.)
 An odd graph must have even order, and is always the complement of an even graph.
 Odd graphs have been shown to correspond to \emph{Type II} self-dual additive codes over $\mathbb{F}_4$~\cite{classlc}.